 12. Self-exhibition

-Some men use their partner as a foil to their own performance.
-They invent more and more fancy steps to show off at the milonga, drawing eyeballs to their own exhibition.
+Some men use their partner as a foil to their own exhibition.
+They invent more and more fancy steps to show off at the milonga, drawing eyeballs to their own performance.
 In my opinion that is a bad trend in social tango today.
-The man's job is to plot the dance, stir up the woman's feelings, let her resonate with music, bring her skills into full play, shine her, protect her and let her fully enjoy dancing with him.
-Instead of drawing eyeballs to himself, he should focus on making her the center of attention.
-The maturity of the leader is measured by how well his partner dances and how satisfied she is, not by his own exhibition.
-(See Partner-Centered Leading vs. Self-Centered Leading.)
+The man's job is to plot the dance and lead the woman, letting her resonate with the music, stiring up her emotions, shining her, and letting her fully enjoy dancing with him.
+Instead of drawing eyeballs to his own performance, he should focus on making her the center of attention.
+The maturity of a leader is measured by how well his partner dances and how satisfied she is, not by his own exhibition (see Partner-Centered Leading vs. Self-Centered Leading).

 November 21, 2013